angeal185/sicarii/README.md

 refer to blacklist

-app.blacklist can be used add an ip address to your blacklist
+app.blacklist can be used add ip addresses to your blacklist

 * this action controlled by `sync`
 * this action will trigger an update of the blacklist cache for all worker threads